arnabsen1729/Networking-Lab/ass2/ass2.md

 ## Question 1

 Check the version of the `tcpdump` and the `libpcap` utilities.
-Also find the number of interfaces available with your computer.
+Also, find the number of interfaces available with your computer.
 Switch the network of `eth0/eth1` (or the ethernet interface name as appeared) to promiscuous mode.

 ## Answer 1